iPad 8 LTE Battery Replacement

 Step 70

-- Grab your tweezers and gently wiggle the SIM card reader cable straight out of the ZIF connector—easy does it!
+- Grab some tweezers and gently slide that SIM card reader cable straight out of the ZIF connector.

 Tools Used